laurenth-personal/LightProbesPlacement/README.md

 If you have a static floor and objects with collisions, it will detect them and place lightprobes above them on a grid with a resolution you can choose.
 By default it will add 2 layers of probes above the detected meshes, or you can choose to fill the volume completely.

-This script will add a "Lighting" menu in Unity.
+This script will add a "Lighting" menu in Unity and a LightProbesVolume item in the Gameobject / Light menu.

 # New :